Technology is changing how we handle money.

-Five years ago, I wrote about new personal finance manager software programs like Mint.com that would replace manual budgeting with a snapshot of all of your accounts in one place.
+Five years ago, I wrote about new personal finance management software programs like Mint.com that would replace manual budgeting with a snapshot of all of your accounts in one place.
 But adoption was slow.
 This comment was typical:

 …I am concerned about privacy and do not like having my financial information stored on more servers than necessary.
 Partially because of these concerns, I’ve elected to use money management systems stored locally on my own computers.

 Now, Mint has more than seven million users.
 Intuit bought Mint in 2010 for $170 million and has been investing in technology and growing Mint’s user base ever since.

 Times are changing.
 Personal finance software is becoming commonplace.
 Today, there are a lot of able Mint alternatives.
 Most of them, like Mint, are free.

 Empower is another personal finance manager that’s made a name for itself in the past few years.

 In fact, after trying Empower I’m hooked on their investment feature because it does the best job automatically figuring my total asset allocation across all of my investment accounts.
 The screenshot above shows just one of the ways you can view your entire portfolio with Empower.
 The colored bars represent different asset classes – foreign and domestic stocks, bonds, cash, and alternatives.

 Empower aggregates checking accounts and credit cards, too, but it’s clear that their development priority is investing, which isn’t a bad thing.
 Unlike most personal finance management programs that make money by advertising or recommending products, Empower’s business model is based upon selling investment advisory services to a small percentage of users.

 - Great dashboard providing an at-a-glance look of both spending and investing.

 - Fewer spend tracking features than competitors.